thosgood/this-weeks-finds/markdown/51-100/week055.md

 out pretty soon, but for now anyone who wants a taste of the mathematical technology involved should look at:

-6) Steve Sawin, Path integration in two-dimensional topological quantum field theory, to appear in the October 1995 Jour.
+6) Steve Sawin, "Path integration in two-dimensional topological quantum field theory", to appear in the October 1995 _Jour.
 Math.
-Phys. issue on diffeomorphism-invariant field theory, preprint available as gr/qc-9505040.
+Phys._ issue on diffeomorphism-invariant field theory, preprint available as `gr/qc-9505040`.

 Loop representation ideas are applicable not only to canonical quantum gravity but also to path integrals in gauge theory, because in both